thesid42/Safe-Screen/README.md

 - `[MY_ADDRESS]`
 - `[MY_CARD]`

-The AI still sees the page layout, labels, fields, and buttons, so it can decide where to click and what to type.
+The AI still sees the page layout, labels, fields, buttons, tables, and non-sensitive context.
 If the AI says to type `[MY_EMAIL]`, the local SafeScreen executor swaps that placeholder for the real value immediately before typing into the browser.
+If the task is read-only, the CUA can answer directly from the redacted screenshot without receiving private values.

 ## Security Rule